haleyneiman/thruxdocs/docs/userguide/buildingmechanicalmodel/schedules/index-mech_schedules.rst

     System's Browser

-Link loads to equipment by dragging and drop them from the load section onto an equipment coil.
+Link loads to equipment by dragging and dropping them from the load section onto an equipment coil.

 .. figure:: images/DragDropSystems.JPG
     :align: center
     :figwidth: 200

-    Drag/Drop Systems
+    Drag/Drop Functionality